howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 What happens here is that the underlying [`graphql-js`](https://github.com/graphql/graphql-js/) reference implementation ensures that the return types of your resolvers adhere to the type definitions in your GraphQL schema.
 Put differently, it protects you from making stupid mistakes!

-This is in fact one of the core benefits of GraphQL in general: It enforces that the API actually behaves in the way that is promised by the schema definition!
+This is in fact one of the core benefits of GraphQL in general: it enforces that the API actually behaves in the way that is promised by the schema definition!
 This way, everyone who has access to the GraphQL schema can always be 100% sure about the API operations and data structures that are returned by the API.

 ### A word on the GraphQL schema